 factory in Solo, Java, Indonesia.

-To protect the health of our batik workers and improve the quality of the lives, our factory has 1.
+To protect the health of our batik workers and improve the quality of their lives, our factory has 1.
 State-of-the-art water treatment; 2.
 Appropriate masks, gloves and boots when working with chemicals dyes and wax; 3.
 Health care for the employee and immediate family; 4.
 Free lunch daily freshly cooked in the factory; 5.
 Extra month’s bonus pay each year; 6.
 Maternity leave for women; 7.
 An incentive bonus for productivity and good quality.